platy/Open-Emission-Factors-DB/DATA_GUIDANCE.md

 Emission factor category.
 Aligned with `sector`, but more specific to the activity in question; again this should align with existing unless a new category is being proposed.

-### id
+### activity_id

-[Canonical](https://en.wikipedia.org/wiki/Canonicalization) identifying value of an emission factor.
+[Canonical](https://en.wikipedia.org/wiki/Canonicalization) identifying value of an emission factor for a given activity.
 Normalized to provide comparability in emission factors from different sources.
 This is the main data point referred to when choosing a calculation method.
 This value needs to be descriptive and concise, and always watch that there are no duplicates with the same year, source, and region for different emission factors.

 **Requirements:**